US Sales Tax for NRI E-Commerce Sellers: A Complete Guide

 Penalties for late filing or failure to remit collected sales tax vary by state but typically include:

-- Late filing penalty: 5-25% of tax due
+- Late filing penalty: typically ranges from 5% to 25% of unpaid tax (varies by state)

-- Late payment penalty: 5-10% of unpaid tax
+- Late payment penalty: generally, ranges from 5% to 10% of unpaid tax (state-dependent)

 ---